Your Visit at Revive

 Depending on the state of the artwork and what we discuss are the best options for restoration, we will examine it under ultraviolet light to determine whether there is any previous inpainting, the type/s of varnish present and whether there has been any previous restoration.
 Depending on the painting’s needs, we may also perform a cleaning test to find which cleaning agent will be most effective and if the pigments display any sensitivity to the cleaning agent.
 We then tailor a treatment proposal to reflect the desired outcome.

-We are always happy to discuss your artwork, treatments needs and options with you.
+We are always happy to discuss your artwork, treatment needs and options with you.
 We provide restoration and conservation services for galleries, museums, collectors and anyone who owns art.
 Below you’ll find descriptions of the artwork we treat most often.

 Paintings of historical significance are also referred to as classical or traditional and include artwork from the mid-20th century and earlier.
 Often these works are executed in a traditional manner on canvas, wood panels or other types of artists’ boards.
 Before the mid-20th century many modern materials were not yet available.
 Criteria for examining and testing historic paintings is often much more standardized than modern and contemporary paintings.